 Thanksgiving is all about family, friends and serious food prep.
-So to help you keep your focus on that turkey that needs basting, we’ve rounded up easy-peasy activities, crafts and games your crew can play during the big day.
-From pumpkin tic-tac-toe to DIY butter, we’ve got something for everyone.
+To help you keep your focus on that turkey that needs basting, we’ve rounded up easy activities, crafts and games your crew can play during the big day.
+From pumpkin tic-tac-toe to outdoor games for kids, we’ve got something for everyone.
 Keep reading to see them all.

 Games They’ll Gobble Up